OpenDSA/OpenDSA/RST/source/Glossary.rst

       less than the disk-reading time saved by reducing the storage requirements.

+   disjoint set
+   disjoint sets
+      A collection of sets any pair of which share no elements in common.
+      A collection of disjoint sets partitions some objects such that every object is in exactly one of the disjoint sets.

    divide and conquer
       A technique for designing algorithms where a solution is found by breaking the problem into smaller (similar) subproblems,